September is upon us, can you feel the crisp coolness in the air?

 Doing this can seriously wreck your monthly budget goals, so be sure to always ask anyone else in attendance to contribute as much as possible to make the days of merriment that much more enjoyable.

 One of our favorite money-saving tips and ideas is to match your menu to the season.
 Choose recipes that use ingredients you can find everywhere in the fall, such as apples, pumpkins, and root vegetables.
 Any produce that's plentiful costs a lot less.

 You can save money this fall by taking advantage of back-to-school sales and Black Friday blowouts.
 Wait to buy big-ticket items until these sales, and you could pay hundreds of dollars less.

 If you figure out how to make extra money in the fall, you can put anything you earn in the bank.
 Get a seasonal job, working at an orchard or Halloween costume store.
 Just a few weeks of hard work can help you earn enough to feel comfortable heading into winter.

 7. Start Planning Your Financial Goals for the Coming Year

 In the past on the Atlas Credit blog, we've discussed the importance of setting financial goals for each year and executing them to the best of your abilities throughout the year.
 So this fall, set some time aside to come up with the ideal financial plan that you would have liked to have followed this year.
 That way, you'll be better prepared for next year.

 Such a guideline for your finances can only be prepared by someone with an intimate understanding of your unique financial situation -- you!

+Use our seven ways to save money this fall to put yourself in a better position for the coming year.
 Keep checking back each week for more awesome financial tips and tricks on the Atlas Credit blog!